pranitbauva1997/pranitbauva1997.github.io/about/index.md

 I am currently an _**Executive Head**_ at
 [Kharagpur Open Source Society](http://kossiitkgp.in/) where we try to promote open source culture in our campus.
 We organize workshops for Git, Dual Booting fest, GSoC seminar and various other stuffs.
+Our flagship event is Kharagpur Winter of Code wherein we help students by assigning them mentors to guide them when they get started with contributing to open source software.

 I am also the _**Software Team Head**_ at
-[Swarm Robotics IIT KGP](http://swarm-iitkgp.github.io/) where I lead the communications team which is working on decentralized communication for robots.
+[Swarm Robotics IIT KGP](http://swarm-iitkgp.github.io/) where I lead the communications team which is working on decentralized communication for mobile robots.
+I also lead the Computer Vision team which works on 3D reconstruction and distributed vision.

 I am also a _**Computer Vision Head**_ at
 [Technology Robotix Society](https://www.robotix.in/) wherein we try to